An interactive version of the recently adopted map for the new Goleta City Council Districts is available here.

-Beginning in November of 2022, the City will be divided into four districts, and voters in each district will elect a City Councilmember who lives in their own district.
+Beginning this November, the City will be divided into four districts, and voters in each district will elect a City Councilmember who lives in their own district.
 The Mayor will continue to be elected by voters across Goleta.
-Districting is important because it will determine how our neighborhoods will be represented on City Council.
+Districting is important because it will determine how our neighborhoods will be represented on the City Council.

 We are proud to say that after a comprehensive #DrawGoleta outreach campaign, the Goleta community stepped up and submitted more than 50 draft maps before the January 6 deadline.
 Those public maps, as well as 5 submitted by our demographics consultant, are available for review and comment.

 At the February 3 Public Hearing, the Council requested a renumbered version of Plan 701.
 The Council selected this map at its next Public Hearing on February 24.
 They also selected an election sequence in which Districts 1 and 2 (the western districts) would be up for election in 2022, and Districts 3 and 4 (the eastern districts) would be up for election in 2024.

 The Council next adopted a District Elections Ordinance at its March 1 meeting.
 The Ordinance formally established the district boundaries and sequencing of the elections that the Council approved on February 24.
 The Council held a second reading of the Ordinance at its March 15 meeting.

 Public participation has been a critical part of this historic process for our city, and we thank all who have contributed to this important process.

 Thank you to everyone for helping us #DrawGoleta.